lawlesst/lawlesst.github.com/content/pages/projects.md

 ### Data enrichment with the University of Florida
 Worked as a consultant to develop a data processing routine to add external identifiers to an existing dataset of research publications.
 Utilized web services from a variety of providers.
 Developed code in consultation with the University of Florida team that was documented and handed off at completion of project for reuse.
 More details are available in this [conference presentation](https://figshare.com/articles/Publication_Data_Enrichment_at_the_University_of_Florida_with_the_Web_of_Science/3774444)

+### Technical University of Denmark - VIVO RAP, Research Analytics Platform
+Consultant and programmer for the development and implementation of a [Research Analytics Platform](https://github.com/RAP-research-output-impact/rap-custom-vivo) built on the VIVO platform that utilizes data from the Web of Science with a focus on inter-organizational collaboration.
+Developed a Python based, [data pipeline](https://github.com/RAP-research-output-impact/rap-etl) to map data from the Web of Science to a customized version of the VIVO ontology.
+Also developed interactive collaboration reports that are displayed to end-user through the VIVO platform.
+MOre details are available from this [conference poster](https://figshare.com/articles/VIVO_RAP_poster_for_VIVO_conf_2017_pdf/5266435)

 <hr/>

 ## Brown University

 ### easySearch
-Leveraging the Ruby on Rails application [Blacklight](http://projectblacklight.org/) and [Apache Solr](http://lucene.apache.org/solr/) to develop a [library search and discovery application](https://search.library.brown.edu/) to serve as the main portal to library collections.
-Using the [Traject](https://github.com/traject/traject) project to develop custom [indexing code](https://github.com/Brown-University-Library/bul-traject) to map source metadata to Apache Solr schema.
-Working with committee of stakeholders to define requirements and development schedule.
-Implementing additional Solr cores to facilitate query suggestion and "best bets" solutions to common queries.
-Developing tools to harvest usage data to inform application design and development.
+Leveraged the Ruby on Rails application [Blacklight](http://projectblacklight.org/) and [Apache Solr](http://lucene.apache.org/solr/) to develop a [library search and discovery application](https://search.library.brown.edu/) that serves as the main portal to library collections.
+Used the [Traject](https://github.com/traject/traject) project to develop custom [indexing code](https://github.com/Brown-University-Library/bul-traject) to map source metadata to Apache Solr schema.
+Worked with committee of stakeholders to define requirements and development schedule.
+Implemented additional Solr cores to facilitate query suggestion and "best bets" solutions to common queries.
+Developed tools to harvest usage data to inform application design and development.

 ### Research profile manager